andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-introduction/index.md

 }
 ```

-Finally lets add a footer and style it.
+we are almost done, lets add a footer and style it.

 ```jsx
 import React from "react";